-These Circassians ultimately overthrew the Turkic Bahri (River) Dynasty of the Mamluks to install their own Burji (Tower) Dynasty in circa 1382 AD, thus kickstarting the second phase of Mamluk history that went on till 1517 AD.
+These Circassians ultimately overthrew the Turkic Bahri (River) Dynasty of the Mamluks to install their own Burji (Tower) Dynasty circa 1382 AD, thus kickstarting the second phase of Mamluk history that went on till 1517 AD.

 However, from the militaristic perspective, the Circassians of the 14th century were considered relatively ineffective when compared to the resourcefulness of the earlier Turkic and Kipchak recruits.

-Furthermore, while earlier generations of Mamluks were known for working within the system and its hierarchal structure, the Burji Mamluks and the associated Circassians tended to influence the system by bringing their own family members from the distant lands.
+Furthermore, while earlier generations of Mamluks were known for working within the system and its hierarchal structure, the Burji Mamluks and the associated Circassians tended to influence the system by bringing their own family members from distant lands.
 Over time, the ruling class and the elite soldiers gave preference to their extended families and clans for the positions of the senior ranks within the Mamluk structure.

 Simply put, family connections were considered important markers rather than martial ability and training.
-This brought forth elements of partiality and nepotism that eroded the military effectiveness of Mamluks in the long run.
+This brought forth elements of partiality and nepotism that eroded the military effectiveness of the Mamluks in the long run.
 Moreover, as an aftereffect, the local soldiers tended to be more loyal to the regional Mamluk commander rather than the Sultan – thus creating even more strife and fracture within the Mamluk Sultanate.